felipeft/BareMetalBeagleBoneBlack/README.md

 # BareMetalBeagleBoneBlack
-Some codes made by me to practice bare metal programming in C.
-The board used was the Beagle Bone Black
+some Bare-Metal programming codes made by me during the embedded programming course in college.
+The board used was the BeagleBoneBlack